 The location of the electron band bottom can be seen in the EDCs at $\bar{\Gamma}$ in the form of a hump near -0.7 eV.
 The only feature above the electron band in the DFT calculation is the kagome flat band, situated slightly above \ef.
-Hence, the peak that we observe in all the EDCs at $\Gamma$ between the electron band bottom and \ef~must be the kagome FB brought down from above \ef.
-Furthermore, considering that the FB is observable under all of the polarization geometries, including those that only allow either even or odd parity orbitals to be observed, this suggests that both ${d_{xz}}$ and ${d_{yz}}$ orbitals are participating in forming the observed FB.
-Specifically, in Fig.~\ref{fig:fig3}d and e, the observed FB can be exclusively assigned to having ${d_{xz}}$ and ${d_{yz}}$ orbital content, respectively, as ${d_{xy}}$ orbitals can not be observable at the first BZ center subjecting to photoemission matrix elements~\cite{Moser2017-jb}.
+Hence, if we assume that the DFT results are reasonably accurate, the peak we observe in all the EDCs at $\Gamma$, located between the electron band bottom and $E_F$, must be the kagome flat band that has been brought down from above $E_F$.